Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

   (or "design" variables,)
   of which the feasible space :math:`\mathcal{X} \subseteq \mathbb{R}^{n_x}` is defined by the model constraints
-  (including variable bounds specifications) referencing :math:`x` only.
+  (including variable bounds specifications) referencing :math:`x` only
 * :math:`z \in \mathbb{R}^{n_z}` are the second-stage degrees of freedom (or "control" variables)
 * :math:`y \in \mathbb{R}^{n_y}` are the "state" variables